prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### WHAT IS ADOBE XD?

-Let's watch this videos to get an overview of how Xd let designers create UI visual mockups with speed, precision, and quality.
+Let's watch this video to get an overview of how Xd let designers create UI visual mockups with speed, precision, and quality.

 <YouTube
   title="Adobe XD Explore the User Interface 2020"